 We celebrate the National Day of the Victorious Greater Poland Uprising

-Paying tribute to the heroic people of Greater Poland, I would like to emphasize that here in Kujawy and Pomorze, we regard the Greater Poland Uprising as part of our shared Polish path to freedom,” said Vice-Marshal Zbigniew Ostrowski during his speech, representing the Regional Self-Government at today’s (December 27) ceremonies in Bydgoszcz.
+“By honoring the heroic people of Greater Poland, we emphasize that we in Kujawy and Pomorze regard the Greater Poland Uprising as part of our shared Polish path to freedom,” emphasized Vice-Marshal Zbigniew Ostrowski, who represented the Regional Self-Government during the Bydgoszcz commemoration.
+These events took place on December 27 at the garrison church and the Monument to the Unknown Greater Poland Insurgent.

 Beata Krzemińska